Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 * Activity: Laboratory visit and research interview
 * Language: English

-During this meeting, I interviewed Professor Siciliano about her work and the research she was conducting.
+During this meeting, I interviewed Professor Siciliano about her work and research.

-I also introduced aspects of our project and asked for her advice on our topic and ways we could improve our ideas.
+I also introduced aspects of our project and asked for her advice on our topic and possible ways to improve our ideas.

 As with the TIGEM meeting, several of my teammates joined the discussion online so that we could ask more detailed questions about our project.

-These meetings helped me understand how researchers evaluate scientific ideas and how receiving feedback from people with different areas of expertise can help improve a project.
+These meetings helped me understand how researchers evaluate scientific ideas and how feedback from people with different areas of expertise can help improve a project.

 # What I Learned